WristCoin/POS-Integration-SDK-iOS/README.md

 This project is an SDK to allow POS vendors to integrate WristCoin contactless cashless payments and accept WristCoin wallets as a form of payment.

 A prerequisite to using this SDK is having the WristCoin external Bluetooth terminal that accepts NFC payments using WristCoin wristbands/cards/fobs.
-The terminal abastracts all of the NFC details away from your POS application.
+The terminal abstracts all of the NFC details away from your POS application.
 Detailed specifications about the Bluetooth connection handling, communication protocol, and requirements are outside the scope of this SDK.
 The required dependency to connect and communicate with the terminal is already included in WristcoinPOS Cocoapod.
 If interested, please refer [here](https://github.com/TapTrack/TCMPTappy-iOS) for details regarding the Bluetooth communications such as scanning for terminals, connecting, sending and receiving data.

 We are currently in a closed beta program for our POS integration program.
-To enroll in the closed beta please email info@mywristcoin.com to obtain your development terminal.
+To enroll in the closed beta please email [info@mywristcoin.com](mailto:info@mywristcoin.com) to obtain your development terminal.

 ## Features